 - Severe generalized pain.

-Fentanyl users slowly can grow a tolerance leading to higher doses.
+Users slowly can grow a tolerance leading to higher doses.
 They need bigger measurements of Fentanyl to achieve the desired high effects.
 With one single dose and incorrectly taken, an accidental death can occur.
-Overdose cases are very common for people who use Fentanyl.
+Overdose cases are very common for people who use the drug.
 Some sign and symptoms of a Fentanyl overdose include some of the following:

 - Slow or shallow breathing.